Heinrich Glasmeyer: Early life, education and entry into politics

-Life
+Post-war return to politics

-In the 1949 federal elections he became a member of the Bundestag via the North Rhine-Westphalia state list for the Centre Party.
+Glasmeyer returned to political activity in West Germany.
+In the 1949 federal elections, he was elected as a member of the Bundestag via the North Rhine-Westphalia state list for the Centre Party.
 He was a full member of the Committee for the Protection of the Constitution, the Committee for Equalization of Burdens and the Committee for ERP Issues.
-On 23 November 1951 he left the parliamentary group of the Centre Party and joined the CDU, for which he entered parliament in the 1953 federal elections, also via the North Rhine-Westphalia state list.
+On 23 November 1951, he left the parliamentary group of the Centre Party and joined the Christian Democratic Union (CDU), for which he entered parliament in the 1953 federal elections, also via the North Rhine-Westphalia state list, and served until 1957.